vsmejkal/chrome-workspaces/test/Test Plan.md

 - Pin the Google tab
 - Click the Wikipedia tab to make it active
 - Close the `Green` window
-- Click the extension button and select `Green` workspace from the popup
+- Use other window to click the extension button and select `Green` workspace from the popup
 - EXP New window with `Green` tab group is opened
 - EXP The tab group contains Google, Wikipedia, and Seznam tabs
 - EXP Google tab is pinned
 - EXP Wikipedia tab is active

-## 4. Select workspace
+## 4. Switch workspace

-### 4.1 Switch workspace
+### 4.1 Focus workspace
 - PREQ 2.3
 - Click the extension button and select `Green` workspace
 - EXP `Green` workspace window is focused